CoderNitu/Text-to-Video-Generation/README.md

    multiple independently-trained models.
 The DiffusionPipeline is the fastest way to load any pre-trained diffusion pipeline from the Hub (online repository or web page where the pre- trained model is stored or hosted at) for inference.

+   ## Multimodal AI

+Multimodal AI is a type of artificial intelligence (AI) that can process, understand, and generate outputs for more than one type of data.
+It combines multiple types of data, such as images, text, speech, and numerical data, with multiple intelligence processing algorithms to achieve higher performances.
+Multimodal AI often outperforms single-modal AI in many real-world problems.
+It leverages diverse data types, offering a richer representation of information.
+This approach enhances contextual understanding, resulting in more accurate predictions and informed decisions.